UN LANGUAGE FRAMEWORK

 Personal, Public, andUN-related, professional contexts

-The UN Levels are defined by one overall descriptor and four specific descriptors for the skills areas:
+The four UN Levels are defined by one overall and four specific descriptors:

 The development of language skills is at the core of career development for a multitalented, flexible workforce.
 The language programmes are gradually aligning their offering with the UN Language Framework.
 To this end, the UN Language Framework includes a Core Curriculum and, for each UN official language, a Language-specific Curriculum.